-Although it is often better to have any contract than no contract, if you are going to the bother of writing specific terms for your clients, you should really make sure that those terms are simple and effective.
+If you are writing a contract, you should really make sure that its terms are simple and effective.

 You need to ask: